 1. Obtaining sufficient funding

 Building up sufficient funds to service all loans that Paraloan could presumably furnish is one of the challenges.
 Increased funding would lead to a greater positive impact as more loans could be approved, and larger loans could be offered to match increased house prices.

 "When I started with the Foundation 25 years ago, there was a $20,000 lending limit [predominantly second mortgages].
-Now the Foundation has several loans well over $100,000 and an increasing number of first mortgages." - Terry Warren, Retired Foundation Secretary and Treasurer.
+Now the Foundation has several loans over $300,000 and many are first mortgages." - Terry Warren, Retired Foundation Secretary and Treasurer.

 2. Raising public awareness of our existence

 Reaching out to the whole of the physically disabled community and letting them know what we can offer in terms of finance and financial guidance is the second challenge.